BrayoJunior/Public-Spending-Tracker/README.md

 # Public Spending Tracker

-Decentralized public spending by the government and it's entities like schools, ministries,etc. Logs every meant for public spending in real-time with on-chain records.
+Decentralized public spending by the government and it's entities like schools, ministries,etc. Logs every dollar meant for public spending in real-time with on-chain records.

 ## Features
 - Dashboard for entities (Government, School, etc.).